zptr1/stck/doc/REFERENCE.md

 ## Memory Regions

 Memory regions are a simple compile-time feature which improves memory management.
-Memory regions are defined similarly to constants, except a `memory` keyword is used instead and the value must be an integer.
-The value will be used as a size of the memory region.
+You can define a memory region using the `memory` keyword, followed by the name of the region and its size.
 ```
 memory a 255 end
 ```